Uniqueness of Galilean and Carrollian limits of gravitational theories and application to higher derivative gravity: Introduction

 While calculating the Carrollian limit of Maxwell's theory, it was shown that there are two nonequivalent Carrollian limits for any Lorentzian theory.
 The first one keeps the electric part in Maxwell's theory and so was named the \textit{``electric limit''}, and the other keeps the magnetic part and so was called the \textit{``magnetic limit''}.
+In gravitational theories, the electric limit is the LO in the Carrollian expansion of the Lagrangian and the magnetic limit is the NLO in that expansion.
 There are multiple ways to take the (electric and magnetic) Carrollian limit of a Lorentzian gravitational theory: \begin{enumerate}[i)] \item By parametrizing the Lagrangian using the \textit{pre-ultralocal (PUL) parametrization}, then taking $c \to 0$ \cite{Hansen:2021fxi,deBoer:2023fnj}. \item By performing the ADM decomposition for the Lagrangian and set the signature of the metric to zero \cite{Henneaux:1979vn,Henneaux:2021yzg}, which we refer to as the \textit{``zero signature'' (ZS)} approach. \item By gauging the algebra of the theory and performing the ultralocal In\"on\"u-Wigner contraction \cite{Bergshoeff:2017btm}, i.e., \textit{Carroll algebra gauging (CAG)} approach. \end{enumerate} Another possibility is by rescaling certain terms and taking the appropriate limit to get the desired theory \cite{Niedermaier:2023hgk}.
 This method was implemented for multigravity theories in \cite{Ekiz:2022wbi}.
 Since rescaling terms will give a subset of theories given by the PUL approach, we consider it at a special case.
 The Carrollian limit of GR was also constructed using the Kol-Smolkin (KS) decomposition (which is dual to the ADM decomposition), expanding the resulting quantities in powers of $c^{-1}$, then taking the limit ${c \to 0}$ \cite{Elbistan:2022plu}.
 This method gives the same results as the ZS approach since the two decompositions are dual, and the limit ${c \to 0}$ gives the same result as setting the signature to zero as we will show.

 In this paper, we show that the PNR parametrization can be constructed from GAG.
 Similarly, the PUL parametrization can be constructed from CAG.
 We also show that the PUL and ZS approaches of taking the Carrollian limit are completely equivalent (and, similarly, PNR and IS).
 Throughout this paper, we consider the ADM decomposition with an extra real parameter $\epsilon$ which can be interpreted as a signature if it is $1$, $-1$, or $0$; the zero signature case is a Carrollian manifold \cite{Henneaux:1979vn}.
 Once we establish the uniqueness of the Galilean and Carrollian limits (i.e., the equivalence of above approaches), we construct an algorithm for computing the $n$-th order of the Galilean, and the Carrollian expansions of a completely generic higher derivative gravity (HDG).
 The problem is transformed into computationally easier optimization problems which upon solving gives the desired order.